- This event has passed.

 - Identify challenges to promoting flipped learning within a course or class session

 - Outline strategies for integrating flipped learning into a course or class session

 - Identify references and resources about the flipped classroom model

 Target Audience: This program is designed for class instructors.

 REGISTRATION DEADLINE: Tuesday, November 10, at 5 p.m.

 To Register Click Here

 - A Zoom link will be provided prior to the session via a confirmation Outlook invitation.
-To receive CE credit, you must be registered for the program and we must be able to tie your registration to your Zoom login (use your name).
-If your login to Zoom is different from your name, please send an email to firstname.lastname@example.org with details.
+To receive CE credit, you must be registered for the program and we must be able to tie your registration to your Zoom login (using your name).
+If you use anything other than your name, please send the details to firstname.lastname@example.org.